arnauudG/soda-snowflake-certification/README.md

 ### **🔧 Environment Variables Loader**

-The project includes an automated environment variable loader that:
+The project includes an enhanced automated environment variable loader that:

-- **Validates all required variables** before starting services
-- **Masks sensitive information** for security
-- **Provides clear feedback** on missing or invalid variables
-- **Automatically loads** when starting Airflow or Superset
+- **Dynamic Loading** - Loads all variables from .env file without predefined requirements
+- **Smart Validation** - Checks for empty values and provides clear feedback
+- **Intelligent Display** - Shows non-sensitive variables with values, hides sensitive ones
+- **Automatic Detection** - Automatically detects and masks sensitive variables by naming patterns
+- **Flexible Configuration** - Works with any variables defined in your .env file

 #### **Automatic Loading (Recommended)**
 Environment variables are automatically loaded when you run: